nystudio107/craft-transcoder/README.md

 Transcode video & audio files to various formats, and provide video thumbnails

+## Video workflow features

+- Queue newly uploaded video assets through Craft’s queue.
+- Delay queued encodes when other asset-save handlers need time to finish.
+- Keep the original option-based filenames, including bitrate, or opt into stable source-asset filenames.
+- Overlay a configurable watermark on encoded videos.
+- Generate named poster formats after queued encodes.
+- Replace poster letterboxing with a blurred cover background.

+All features are disabled by default except the original `options` filename strategy, so existing installations keep their current behavior.
+Configuration is available from the plugin settings screen or `config/transcoder.php`.

 ![Screenshot](./docs/docs/resources/img/plugin-banner.jpg)

 **Note**: _The license fee for this plugin is $59.00 via the Craft Plugin Store._